Your Guide to What Home Inspectors Look For

 After going through the stressful process of staging and showing your house, you’ve accepted an offer that exceeds your expectations.
 But you’ll still have to get over the home inspection hurdle that could reveal unexpected roadblocks, leading to costly repairs or cause buyers to renegotiate a lower sales price — or even walk away from the deal.
 It’s critical to know what home inspectors look for because serious problems could derail the sale altogether.

-As home prices and interest rates continue to show volatility in 2023, savvy buyers are more keen than ever to get their money’s worth, paying top dollar inspections to ensure that their purchase is in good condition.
+In the current market, savvy buyers are more keen than ever to get their money’s worth, paying top dollar for inspections to ensure that their purchase is in good condition.
+According to HomeLight’s Top Agent Insights Spring/Summer 2026, 41% of agents surveyed say the home inspection contingency is the most likely to derail a deal.

 Read on so you can take the necessary steps for a smooth sales process without lengthy setbacks or the inconvenience of losing a buyer and having to start all over again.